Senior Vehicle Systems Engineer (Electrical)

 The Senior Vehicle Systems Engineer (SVSE) will be responsible for solving complex and difficult engineering problems.
 They will participate in the troubleshooting, repair, overhaul, testing, and evaluation of transit vehicles, their electrical and electromechanical systems, software-controlled systems, diagnostic and special testing tools, and other components.
 Positions at this level possess a specialized, technical, or functional expertise and may exercise independent judgement in the performance of all duties.
 The incumbent may perform other duties such as witness testing, documentation review, and supporting shops as assigned by their manager.

-The selected candidates must have a background in Electrical Engineering or a closely related field and will be assigned to positions in the Vehicle Systems Engineering (VSE) group, the Communications-Based Train Control (CBTC) group, or the rolling stock maintenance shop in Daly City.
+The selected candidates must have a background in Electrical Engineering or a closely related field and will be assigned to positions in the Vehicle Systems Engineering (VSE) group, or the Communications-Based Train Control (CBTC) group.

 Ideal candidate for the Vehicle Systems Engineering (VSE) group: